saulegoode/AivenExercise/README.md

 Run the ibeacon-test.py script to make sure all is setup correctly.
 Correct any problems found.

+`python ./ibeacon-test.py`

 ## Run the Kafka producer and Kafka consumer (in separate consoles)

-Run ibeacon_producer.py in a console
+Run ibeacon_producer.py in a console. ibeacon_producer.py requires one argument: the number of records to generate and send.

+`python ./ibeacon_producer 10000`

 Run ibeacon_consumer.py in a console

+`python ./ibeacon_consumer`

 ## Analyze the data in Aiven hosted PostgreSQL